serenity-is/docs/localization/json_local_texts.md

 > This order is important as adding a translation in some language with same key overrides prior translation.

 ## CommonInitialization and Predetermined Folders

-*CommonInitialization.Run* and *CommonInitialization.InitializeLocalTexts* calls this method for two predetermined locations under your web site:
+*CommonInitialization.Run* and *CommonInitialization.InitializeLocalTexts* calls this method for three predetermined locations under your web site:

-- `~/Scripts/serenity/texts`
+- `~/Scripts/serenity/texts` (serenity translations)

-- `~/Scripts/site/texts`
+- `~/Scripts/site/texts` (your application specific translations)
+- `~/App_Data/texts` (user translations made through translation interface)

 Prefer using second one for your own files as first one is for Serenity resources.

+Third one contains user translated texts.
+It is recommended to transfer texts from these files to application translation files under `~/Scripts/site/texts` before publishing.